GoldenMaximo/4-Code-Review/README.md

 This entire project was overdone (too big of a stack for such a small feature-set) with the sole intent and purpose of showcasing skill, as I'm f\*\* tired of having to do 3+ interviews that aren't related to coding, take hours of my time to create projects from scratch as "coding challenges" just to get a job as a contractor somewhere, if I'm able to convince the PMs and POs to allocate someone to code review this project instead of asking me about what I was working on 3 years ago like it defined my current skill-set and interests it will hopefully lessen the burden of proof of skill on my part.
 This project is a good example of how I would normally code and perform on real applications.
 A similar project concept can be found [here](https://github.com/GoldenMaximo/Github-User-Query) although bear in mind that it does not accurately represent my abilities and stack preferences anymore.
 This project is a closer rendition of what I would do in a real project.
-Nevertheless, the core concept and small feature set are too simple to properly and accurately depict the full extent of a real final product.
+Nevertheless, the core concept and small feature set are too simple to properly and accurately depict the full extent and challenges of a real final product.